migramirez2/Harmony-ONE/progress/uladzislau-muraveika.md

-**2024-08-02: Weekly update**

-On the infra side, I've faced DOS attacks(>60K requests/second) on our mainnet RPCs resulting in overloaded nodes thus I've rolled out rate-limits to the mainnet to limit such possibilities and help us provide stable service to our users and partners.
+2024-08-02: On the infra side, I've faced DOS attacks(>60K requests/second) on our mainnet RPCs resulting in overloaded nodes thus I've rolled out rate-limits to the mainnet to limit such possibilities and help us provide stable service to our users and partners.

 On the protocol side, I continue to help with the golang version update, it has been updated to the latest long time support - 1.22.
 I've done several compatibility tests in mainnet with all possible libp2p variations, results were differ from the results in devnet, and I need to do more testing.

 ---

-**2024-07-26: Weekly update**

-On the infra side, I rolled out automated, tested rate-limits solution and applied it to devnet - which has whitelisting functionality based on IPv4 CIDR masks, log rate-limited users in a separate log, have a dashboard with a current state of Nginx.
+2024-07-26: On the infra side, I rolled out automated, tested rate-limits solution and applied it to devnet - which has whitelisting functionality based on IPv4 CIDR masks, log rate-limited users in a separate log, have a dashboard with a current state of Nginx.
 We already have excessive rate-limited users in the devnet.
 Next steps will be to collect our partner IPv4s, whitelist them and only apply this solution to testnet and mainnet.

 On the protocol side, I've fixed release CI to have same code version as we have run in CI, previously it was hardcoded `main` branch.
 Advantage will be the great user experience from our docker image users.
 [Details](https://github.com/harmony-one/harmony/pull/4716)